OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/06-Identify_Application_Entry_Points.md

 ## Summary

 Enumerating the application and its attack surface is a key precursor before any thorough testing can be undertaken, as it allows the tester to identify likely areas of weakness.
-This section aims to help identify and map out areas within the application that should be investigated once enumeration and mapping have been completed.
+This section aims to help identify and map out areas within the application that should be investigated once [mapping ``4.1.2``](https://github.com/OWASP/wstg/blob/master/document/4-Web_Application_Security_Testing/01-Information_Gathering/02-Fingerprint_Web_Server.md) and [enumeration ``4.1.4``](https://github.com/OWASP/wstg/blob/master/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md) have been completed.

 ## Test Objectives